archriser/Clearist/README.md

-# Clyde - CLI todolist for developers.
+# Clearist - CLI todolist for developers.
 Minimal and no BS
 A simple, terminal-based to-do list for developers.
 Minimal, fast, and secure.
 Syncs with Nextcloud, Google Drive, and GitHub.
 Encrypts tasks before storage.
 No bloat.
 Just a to-do list that works.

-# Clyde Development To-Do List
+# Clearist Development To-Do List

 ## **Phase 1: Core Functionality (Local Storage & Task Management)**
 - [ ] Set up the project folder structure.